Digital Nomad Life in Amalfi, Italy

 What residency documents or visas did I need if I will be in Amalfi for a while?

 "If you are planning to stay in Amalfi for a period longer than 90 days, you will need to apply for a long-stay visa (also known as a National or D-Visa) before you arrive in Italy.
 This must be done through the Italian embassy or consulate in your home country.
 Once you arrive in Italy, you will need to apply for a residence permit (Permesso di Soggiorno) within eight days of your arrival.
 This can be done at the local police station (Questura) or through the post office using the "Sportello Amico" service.
 The documents you will need for these applications typically include your passport, proof of financial means, proof of accommodation in Italy, and health insurance coverage.
 You may also need to provide a criminal background check, and depending on the purpose of your stay, additional documents such as a work contract or enrollment in a study program.
-Please note that the exact requirements can vary, so it's important to check with the Italian embassy or consulate in your home country for the most accurate and up-to-date information," said one expat in Amalfi.
+Please note that the exact requirements can vary, so it's important to check with the Italian embassy or consulate in your home country for the most accurate and up-to-date information," explained one person living in Amalfi, Italy.

 What cultural blunders should I try to avoid making in Amalfi?